-Maritime just as dawn was breaking.
-Whilst there was snow on the mountains the roads were clear.
-This was something of a relief as we had no snow chains.
-Funnily enough the weather mirrored that in 1954 when UMG 662 last passed this way.
-Sunshine and no significant snow!
-Much to my surprise UMG 662 had no trouble tackling the mountain passes, mostly in third gear but sometimes in second.
-The bitter cold (it was -5 deg C) certainly helped in preventing overheating.
-We arrived at Saint Andresles-Alpes in the late morning by which time we had been caught up by the Historique cars.
+The finish of the 2016 Rallye Monte-Carlo Classique by which time we had been caught up by the Historique cars.
 It's fair to say we caused quite a stir.
 A camera crew filmed an interview with Per (my co-driver) that is included at length in the official Auto Club de Monaco TV programme on the Historique and Classique Rallies.
-The rally fans seemed a bit bored with the endless parade of Porsche 911's, Golf's and Opel Kadette's.
-Anything unusual and / or old attracted lots of attention.
-The route from Saint Andres-les-Alpes to Monaco was relatively straightforward and downhill all the way.
-Within a few hours we reached Nice on the coast where it was sunny and a good 10 degrees warmer than up in the mountains.
-As we were so close to Monaco we decided to sprint to the finish by taking the peage from Nice to the principality.
+The rally fans seemed a bit bored with the endless parade of Porsche 911s, Golfs and Opel Kadetts.
+Anything unusual and/or old attracted lots of attention.
+The route from Saint Andresles-Alpes to Monaco was relatively straightforward and downhill all the way.
+Within a few hours, we reached Nice on the coast, where it was sunny and a good 10 degrees warmer than up in the mountains.
+As we were so close to Monaco we decided to sprint to the finish by taking the péage from Nice to the principality.
 What we had not recalled was that the 30 or so miles to Monaco from Nice is for the main part uphill.
 The strain on the engine pulling the car uphill non-stop for 30 minutes in the warm air caused her to overheat.
 We pulled over some 10 miles from Monaco and let her cool down a bit.
-To her credit this was the only trouble we had on the whole trip.
-Once we had cooled down a bit we very gingerly motored on to La Turbie where we turned off the peage and coasted down several thousand feet to the finish line at Monaco harbour.
+To her credit, this was the only trouble we had on the whole trip.
+Once we had cooled down a bit, we very gingerly motored on to La Turbie, where we turned off the péage and coasted down several thousand feet to the finish line at Monaco harbour.
 When we arrived at the finish we found the ACM still setting up.
+We were

-We were the first car to cross the finish ramp of all the Classiques and indeed all the Historiques too!
-Here we met up again with Claude Plasseraud of the ACM who had scrutineered and seen us off from John O' Groats 4 days previously, and was at the finish to welcome us.
-The hospitality and efficiency of the ACM was first rate.
-This was the first time that UMG 662 had been classed as a finisher on the Monte having been a non-competitive press car in 1953 and having been disqualified in 1954 on arrival in Monaco.
-We parked the car up by the harbour and adjourned for a wellearned celebratory drink at the Café De Paris in Casino Square.
+A triumphant Y Type at the finish the first car to cross the finish ramp of all the Classiques and indeed all the Historiques too!
+Here we met up again with Claude Plasseraud of the ACM, who had scrutineered and seen us off from John O' Groats four days previously, and was at the finish to welcome us.
+The hospitality and efficiency of the ACM was first-rate.
+This was the first time that UMG 662 had been classed as a finisher on the Monte, having been a noncompetitive press car in 1953 and having been disqualified in 1954 on arrival in Monaco.
+We parked the car up by the harbour and adjourned for a well-earned celebratory drink at the Café de Paris in Casino Square.
 A £15 bottle of beer never tasted so good!
 That evening we attended a reception at the rally hotel - the rather grand Fairmont - before heading off to bed in a degree of comfort we had missed in the previous few days!
 The Rallye Monte Carlo Classique proved so popular with spectators and officials that the ACM deemed it a great success.
-As such they have announced that in future it will become a regular fixture running in parallel with the established Historique Rally.
+As such, they have announced that in future it will become a regular fixture running in parallel with the established Historique Rally.
 The Classique will be open to cars of a type that ran in the Monte in period but entrants will not need to have FIVA or FIA papers.
 There will also be a much larger entry list than this year with 20 cars starting from each of the start cities.
 It is a great event and I thoroughly recommend it.
-As there will only be 20 Glasgow starters you will need to hurry to make sure of your entry.
+As there will only be 20 Glasgow starters, you will need to hurry to make sure of your entry.
+Marc's full blog of the Monte Carlo event can be found online at https:// morewheelspin.com •